-Thuja, or arborvitae is a coniferous tree native to Asia and North America.
+A thuja, or arborvitae is a coniferous tree native to Asia and North America.
 Because of the versatility of those trees, they are used worldwide as garden plants.
 They can be planted in groups as well as a single, individual plant.
 Thuja has a lot of varieties which can be useful for various conditions.
 Such a wide choice provided by those plants is the main reason for their popularity among gardeners.
 Thuja occidentalis L. is quite a popular variety.

 Many types of thuja trees are exceptionally resistant to any conditions.
 They are easy to take care of and most of the species are evergreen.
 A thuja tree can be grown in a flowerpot, hence it can grow not only in the garden, but also on a balcony, a terrace or a patio.
 Any shorter variety can be used as a shrub, for instance in a rock garden.